ocular-d/styleguide-markdown/docs/tables.md

 ## Content spacing

-Surround the content of headers and cells with at least one (1) single whitespace.
+Surround the content of headers and cells with at least one (1) single space.

 **:thumbsup: Correct** code for this rule: